BagaSiva/sampledemo1/README.md

    **Jenkins job URL:** [http://bigfix-jenkins.nonprod.hclpnp.com:8080/view/Infrastructure/job/VCenter_Update_VM/](http://bigfix-jenkins.nonprod.hclpnp.com:8080/view/Infrastructure/job/VCenter_Update_VM/)

-*VM Report*
----
-The Jenkins job http://bigfix-jenkins.nonprod.hclpnp.com:8080/view/Infrastructure/job/VCenter_VM_Report/ will generated the following reports:
+## VM Report
-- Virtual machines created in the past week.
+1. Virtual machines created in the past week.
-- Virtual machines with assigned owners created in the past week.
+2. Virtual machines with assigned owners created in the past week.
-- Virtual machines created without assigned owners in the past week.
+3. Virtual machines created without assigned owners in the past week.
-- Virtual machines deleted in the past week.
+4. Virtual machines deleted in the past week.
-- VM usage report.
+5. VM usage report.

 An email notification will be sent to the specified recipients, including the aforementioned reports as attachments.
 In the event of any failures, a notification email will be triggered, containing the Jenkins job build log.